octospacc/sitoctt/en/miscellanea/Raccolta-Videogiochi/Minesweeper.md

 Paraphrasing what [a PCGamesN author] writes (https://www.pcgamesn.com/minesweeper/get-free): **Minesweeper is one of the purest forms of digital escapism** that you can experience, because it is the practical demonstration of how a game, to be deeply immersive, does not have a vital need for a detailed _open world_, elaborate narrative, or characters to become attached to.

-<p markdown="1" style="background: #fde; padding: 0.5em;">...Sorry, there's work in progress on this page, I'm setting mines around to troll the next people who come here to read and they will stumble upon a few words... if in the meantime you want to learn how to play read [Wikipedia](https://it.wikipedia.org/Campo_minato_(videogioco)), go ahead...</p>
+...Sorry, there's work in progress on this page, I'm setting mines around to troll the next people who come here to read and they will stumble upon a few words... if in the meantime you want to learn how to play read [Wikipedia](https://it.wikipedia.org/wiki/Campo_minato_(videogioco)), go ahead...
+{ style="background: #fde; padding: 0.5em;" }

 ## Curiosity